A New York holiday is incomplete without a visit to the Statue of Liberty.

 Since Staten Island’s free ferry is a 24-hour service, you can even ride it at night.

-Night rides are quite beautiful.
+Night rides are pretty beautiful.

 Staten Island Ferry at night or day?